maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

     nav: sidebar-sample
 ---

-Bayesian Hyperpameter Optimization is a model-based hyperparameter optimization.
+Bayesian Hyperparameter Optimization is a model-based hyperparameter optimization.
 On the other hand, GridSearch or RandomizedSearch do not depend on any underlying model.

-What are the main advantages and limitations of model-based techniques ?
-How can we implement it in Python ?
+What are the main advantages and limitations of model-based techniques?
+How can we implement it in Python?

 <script type="text/javascript" async
     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">